Emily Carr -legendary female Canadian artist March 8, 2019

 The Emily Carr Institute of Art and Design bears her name.
 Along with the Emily Carr Elementary School in Vancouver and the Emily Carr Middle School in Ottawa.
 And Emily Carr Public School in London.

 In my art, I hope to capture the same love of the area that she did.
 Be sure to check out the gallery.
 I love the Vancouver area and I hope that translates in my work.
-You can see the beauty of Britannia Beach to the passion of Whitsler and Howe Sound.
+You can see the beauty of Britannia Beach to the passion of Whistler and Howe Sound.